 How to find mortgage down payment assistance, including free money

-Not everyone has the financial means to put 20 percent down — a common amount preferred by lenders, and one that allows you to avoid the cost of private mortgage insurance.
+Not everyone has the financial means to put 20 percent down on a home purchase, a common amount preferred by lenders and one that allows you to avoid the cost of private mortgage insurance.
 The good news is, forking over 20 percent upfront is not a requirement to buy a home.
+Plus, you may also be eligible for payment assistance programs.

 How do down payment assistance programs work?